Bounds for multivariate residues and for the polynomials in the elimination theorem: Introduction

 in the sense that this polynomial relation holds modulo the ideal of definition of $X$.

 In \cite{Jelonek:eN}, Jelonek obtained an optimal upper bound for the degrees of these polynomials, using a variant of his approach to the effective Nullstellensatz.
-Here we prove an arithmetic analogue of this result, bounding also the height: in this setting, Corollary~\ref{cor:1} shows that there are $\phi_{l}$'s and $a_{l,i}$'s satisfying the identity \eqref{eq:110} with
+Here we prove the following arithmetic analogue of this result, corresponding to Corollary~\ref{cor:1} in the body of the paper.
+Its proof proceeds by adapting Jelonek's approach with the tools from geometric and arithmetic intersection theory from \cite{DKS:hvmsaN}.